juju/docs/src/en/models.md

 A Juju *model* is an environment associated with a *controller* (see [Controllers](./controllers.html)).
 When a controller is created two models are provisioned along with it.
 These initial models are named 'admin' and 'default'.
-The 'admin' model is not intended for general workloads but solely for monitoring and management purposes.
+The 'admin' model is for internal Juju management and is not intended for general workloads.
 The 'default' model, however, is ready for immediate use.
-Models can be added easily at any time (see below).
+Models can be added easily at any time.

 ## Model management